x676f64/secureum-mind_map/content/7. Audit Findings 101/`BondingCurve` allows users to acquire FEI before launch.md

 By force-sending the contract 1 wei, anyone can bypass the majority of checks and actions in allocate, and mint themselves FEI each time the timer expires.

-1. Recommendation: Prevent allocate from being called before genesis launch
+### Recommendation:
-2. Medium severity finding from [Consensys Diligence Audit of Fei Protocol](https://consensys.net/diligence/audits/2021/01/fei-protocol/#bondingcurve-allows-users-to-acquire-fei-before-launch)
+Prevent allocate from being called before genesis launch

 ___
 ## Slide Screenshot
 ![012.png](../../images/7.%20Audit%20Findings%20101/012.png)